Oripi/wix-covid-wishlist/README.md

 	// let's add a click event to navigate to the product page when clicking on image
 	$item('#wishlistImage').onClick(() => {
+		// Navigate to the wishlist item's product page.
 		// this is using wixLocation module to Navigate to the item's product page wixLocation.to(product.productPageUrl);
 	});

 	$item('#wishlistProductName').text = product.name;
 	$item('#wishlistDescription').text = product.description;

 	// here we're converting the 'added date' to a readable format
 	$item('#wishlistAddedDate').text = wishlistItem.addedDate.toLocaleString();
+}

+function updateWishlistItemAddToCartButton($item, wishlistItem) {
+	const product = wishlistItem.product;

 	// if item is not in stock we shouldn't enable the button (assuming it's disabled by default) if (product.inStock) {
 		$item('#wishlistAddToCart').enable();

 		// for products that have variants we need to send the user to product page to select one
 		// otherwise we can immediately add item to cart const hasVariants = !isObjectEmpty(product.productOptions)

 		if (hasVariants) {

 			// set the button text to explain action
 			$item('#wishlistAddToCart').label = 'Select variants';